 If you or your loved ones have been injured in a collision or accident involving a cement truck and need immediate assistance, the Law Offices of David Azizi are standing by 24/7 to take your call, answer your important questions, and provide a free cement truck accident case review during this difficult time.
-We put your safety first and know that pursuing legal action against truckers and the large corporations they work for can be very difficult.
+As an experienced Los Angeles truck accident law firm, we put your safety first and know that pursuing legal action against truckers and the large corporations they work for can be very difficult.
 Our goal is to support your physical recovery while we fight the justice and financial compensation you and your family deserve.
 Call us at 800-991-5292 or chat with us now.

 Cement Trucks Can Be Very Dangerous Vehicles

 A cement truck, more commonly called a concrete truck by the construction industry, is a commercial vehicle that transports large quantities of cement, water, and construction mixing materials like sand and gravel — called aggregate — all used to produce the finished product of concrete.
 A cement truck normally transports the concrete in a cylinder-shaped drum made of steel or fiberglass that gets attached to the cab of the truck.

 Other common names associated with cement trucks include:

 - Mixer truck

 - Cement mixer truck